dev4press/flyin/readme.txt

 URL:     https://github.com/carhartl/jquery-cookie

 == Changelog ==
+= 1.6 / 2017.08.22 =
+* Edit: Removed all prototype functions not used by the plugin

 = 1.5 / 2017.04.29 =
 * New: Accessibility support: option for role (dialog)
 * New: Accessibility support: various ARIA elements